chrispanag/memoized-node-fetch/README.md

 #### Can I have multiple promise-cache instances?

 Yes!
 Each time you run the factory function, a new promise-cache is created.

+#### Is this a react-query/swr equivalent?

+You shouldn't use this library instead of react-query or swr.
+Rather you could use it in tandem with those libraries by substituting the fetcher function with this.
+Those libraries you mentioned, although they implement caching, they don't implement it while the fetch is loading (so if you perform the request two times, you'll get two different promises).

+#### Why you didn't use a debounce function?

+1. I don't want to do request deduplication per-se but rather I want to return the same promise for each instance of the request.
+That won't work easily with the debounce function.
+2. The debounce implementation of lodash/underscore, waits for a specific preset time before running the request.
+If my promise takes longer to resolve, then I wouldn't reap the benefits of it.
+In my case, I wait for the promise to resolve before making a duplicate request.